 Secondly, the sound quality is a hit.
 We used the hi-fi headphone amp for this pair as well and got good results.
 The cable is three meters long, which is an advantage for vinyl listening.
 We didn’t have to sit close to the amp anymore.

 To sum up, Beyerdynamic DT 770 PRO plays mixed tracks to our satisfaction.
 The highs got more prominence than mids but keeping the volume a little low helped.
 Moreover, lower volume prevents leakage.
 The headphones have been designed for studio and home use, so they are perfect for vinyl recorders and affordable too.
+If you want a slightly higher version in terms of sound quality and comfort, we recommend checking the Beyerdynamic DT 990 Headphones.

 View on Amazon: Beyerdynamic DT 770 PRO 80 Ohm Over-Ear Studio Headphones